Call Us For Consultation (312) 427-6163

 When performing a green card medical evaluation, an approved doctor will conduct the following:

-There are two types of doctors that are approved to conduct medical examinations of green card applicants.
+Two types of doctors are approved to conduct medical examinations of green card applicants.
 The type of doctor you will see depends on whether you are applying for a green card from within the United States or abroad.

-If applying from within the United States, you will have to make an appointment with a civil surgeon assigned by the United States Citizenship and Immigration Services (USCIS).
-If applying from abroad, you will have to make an appointment with a panel physician that is approved to conduct the medical examination by the United States Department of State.
+If applying from within the United States, you must make an appointment with a civil surgeon assigned by the United States Citizenship and Immigration Services (USCIS).
+If applying from abroad, you must make an appointment with a panel physician who is approved to conduct the medical examination by the United States Department of State.

-Note that the Form I-693 is only valid for two years after it is signed.
-Therefore, USCIS must issue a decision on the underlying benefit application no more than 2 years after the date of the civil surgeon’s signature.
+Note that Form I-693 is only valid for two years after signing it.
+Therefore, USCIS must issue a decision on the underlying benefit application no more than 2 years after the civil surgeon’s signature date.
 Otherwise, you will need to submit a new Form I-693.

 If you are applying for a green card from abroad, you may schedule the examination only once you have received your Green Card Interview Appointment Letter from the National Visa Center.